 “Kiepenkerl” by Jeff Koons

-“Kiepenkerl” by Jeff Koons references an 1896 sandstone sculpture of a travelling peddler or “Kiepenkerl” by August Schmiemann in Münster, Germany.
+“Kiepenkerl” by Jeff Koons references an 1896 sandstone sculpture of a traveling peddler or “Kiepenkerl” by August Schmiemann in Münster, Germany.
 Koons’s replica sculpture was constructed of polished cast stainless steel and cast in 1987.
 The statue depicts a full-length figure of a man, with a basket on his back, and a basket at the ground near his right leg, all in shiny finish surfaces.

 Jeffrey “Jeff” Koons

 Jeffrey “Jeff” Koons is known for working with popular culture subjects and his reproductions of everyday objects.
-He is widely known for his balloon animal sculptures produced in stainless steel with mirror finish surfaces.
+He is widely known for his balloon animal sculptures produced in stainless steel with mirror-finish surfaces.

 - Does all art have Symbolism and Metaphor?

 - How do polished stainless steel sculptures make you feel compare to traditional bronze or stone sculptures?